 It can also help people who are important to you, like family or friends, and healthcare professionals make decisions for you.
-Having a written record of your wishes or an advance care plan helps your healthcare team, family or friends to understand what is most important to you.
+Having a written record of your wishes or an advance care plan helps your healthcare team, family or friends to understand what is most important to you (pages 16 to 21).